deadlydog/PowerShell.tiPS/ReadMe.md

 - PowerShell modules
 - PowerShell communities and events

-It is meant to be a low effort way to learn new things about PowerShell, and to help you become a better PowerShell user.
+tiPS provides a low-effort way to learn new things about PowerShell, and help you become a better PowerShell user.

 ## ❓ Why this exists